breadthe/omigo.sh/source/_posts/2018-12-04-fix-laravel-public-storage.md

 published: true
 ---

-I will admit that at the time I did not have a lot of experience with Laravel's [filesystem](https://laravel.com/docs/5.7/filesystem).
+When I ran into this particular problem with Laravel's [filesystem](https://laravel.com/docs/5.7/filesystem), I had less experience with it than I do today (relatively speaking).

-For my Laravel development environment I use Homestead on both Mac and Windows.
+To give a little background, for my Laravel development environment I use Homestead on Mac and Windows both.

 In one project I wanted to upload some images to the public folder.
 The Laravel documentation says that you should run the `php artisan storage:link` command in order to symlink the public folder (it maps `storage/app/public` to `public/storage`).
 By default, uploaded files are private.